 Gelateria del Teatro

 Ever wondered what the secret to the perfect gelato could be?
-Head to Gelateria del Teatro where the laboratory is on show and you can sit back and watch on the steps outside.
-Not to mention the homemade cones, chocolate covered citrus peel and lavender lemon that make this gem in the heart of historic Rome one not to miss.
+Head to Gelateria del Teatro where the laboratory is on the show and you can sit back and watch on the steps outside.
+Not to mention the homemade cones, chocolate covered citrus peel and lavender lemon that makes this gem in the heart of historic Rome one not to miss.

 7. PALAZZO DEL FREDDO DI GIOVANNI FASSI

 Fassi is worth a visit for the experience itself.
-Think antique gelato machinery, a vast space to display an array of whacky flavours and marble topped table settings to enjoy all the deliciousness.
+Think antique gelato machinery, a vast space to display an array of whacky flavours and marble-topped table settings to enjoy all the deliciousness.
 It is an old school gelateria from the early 1900s that also serves the occasional ‘gelato dinner’ for those wanting to skip main course and head straight for dessert!